 - A health care provider tells you that you were exposed to a person with COVID-19 (those living in the same household as a confirmed COVID-19 case may receive different direction)

 - Participated in a gathering where COVID-19 transmission occurred

-- A health care provider asks you to self-isolate for other reasons
+- A health care provider asks you to self-isolate for any other reason

 - If you are an essential worker, please contact your health care provider for additional guidance

 You will need to mandatorily self-isolate and monitor yourself for symptoms for at least 14 days when you enter the NWT or since your last possible exposure or contact with COVID-19.
 If you still have symptoms after 14 days you should continue to self-isolate and let your health care provider know.
 Your health care provider may ask you to self-isolate for longer than 14 days (e.g. you are living with someone who has COVID-19).

 If you have no known exposure to COVID-19 (e.g. travel outside NWT or possible exposure) you may only need to self-isolate for 10 days.
 Check with your health care provider and follow their advice.

 Follow the advice of your health care provider.

 You may be contacted each day during your self-isolation to monitor your symptoms.

 For general questions or if you develop new or worsening symptoms, contact a health care provider.